fschuhi/digital-garden-rob-burbea-publish/Index/Vessel.md

 ### Top 10 referring talks
 talk | count | series
 :- | - |: -
+<a data-href="Daimon, Refracted" class="internal-link">Daimon, Refracted</a> | 6 | <a data-href="2019 Four Circles, Four Parables of Stone and Light" class="internal-link">2019 Four Circles, Four Parables of Stone and Light</a>
 <a data-href="Preliminaries Regarding Voice, Movement, and Gesture - Part 2" class="internal-link">Preliminaries Regarding Voice, Movement, and Gesture - Part 2</a> | 2 | <a data-href="2020 Vajra Music" class="internal-link">2020 Vajra Music</a>
 <a data-href="Orienting to This Jhana Retreat" class="internal-link">Orienting to This Jhana Retreat</a> | 2 | <a data-href="2019 Practising the Jhanas" class="internal-link">2019 Practising the Jhanas</a>
+<a data-href="Expressions of Metta" class="internal-link">Expressions of Metta</a> | 1 | <a data-href="2007 Lovingkindness and Compassion As a Path to Awakening" class="internal-link">2007 Lovingkindness and Compassion As a Path to Awakening</a>

 ### Quotes
 #IndexEntry #Robology